nachikettapas/swift-setup-scripts/README.md

 sudo ./one_step_setup.sh
 ```

-At this point, Swift is installed and is running.
-source openrc and start using Swift
+At this point, Swift is installed and is running; source openrc and start using Swift

 ##Remove Swift: